 The point during Phase 2 is to hone the strategies and techniques you learned during Phase 1 under time pressure while also avoiding burnout.
 Some students feel like the only way to optimize their LSAT score is to take back-to-back full-length LSATs in the run up to test day.
 That's crazy, and you should not do it.

 Rather, you have to pace yourself.
 You should endeavor to take your practice LSATs under conditions that are identical to the ones you will face on the day of your real LSAT exam.
 This means: a quiet place, at the same time of day of your actual LSAT, with no distractions of any kind.
-You can use our free iOS app, Exam Proctor, to simulate an authentic LSAT experience with proctor instructions and even background noise.

 You must also schedule review time to go over each and every full-length practice LSAT you take.
 You should set aside approximately the same amount of time to review a practice LSAT as to take one, and you should go through each and every question to ensure you understand (a) why you got the answer right, or (b) why you got the answer wrong.
 Reviewing your mistakes is imperative if you want to avoid repeating those mistakes.